Freeze Warning issued for Northeastern Mendocino Interior, Northern Lake County by NWS - NewsBreak

 Frost Advisory issued for Mendocino Coast, Northeastern Mendocino Interior by NWS

-Effective: 2022-10-29 00:00:00 PDT Expires: 2022-10-29 09:00:00 PDT Urgency: Expected Severity: Minor Certainty: Likely Target Area: Mendocino Coast; Northeastern Mendocino Interior; Northern Lake County; Northern Trinity; Northwestern Mendocino Interior; Southeastern Mendocino Interior; Southern Humboldt Interior; Southern Lake County; Southwestern Mendocino Interior FROST ADVISORY IN EFFECT FROM MIDNIGHT TONIGHT TO 9 AM SATURDAY * WHAT...Temperatures as low as 33 will result in frost formation. * WHERE...Southern Humboldt Interior, Northern Trinity, Mendocino County, and Lake County. * WHEN...From midnight tonight to 9 AM Saturday. * IMPACTS...Frost could kill sensitive outdoor vegetation if left uncovered.
-PRECAUTIONARY/PREPAREDNESS ACTIONS Take steps now to protect tender plants from the cold.
+Effective: 2022-10-29 00:00:00 PDT Expires: 2022-10-29 09:00:00 PDT Urgency: Expected Severity: Minor Certainty: Likely Instruction: Take steps now to protect tender plants from the cold.
+Frost Advisories and Freeze Warnings are issued during the local growing season as defined by climatology and local agriculture experts.
+Once the growing season has ended these statements will no longer be issued until the spring.
+Target Area: Mendocino Coast; Northeastern Mendocino Interior; Northern Lake County; Northern Trinity; Northwestern Mendocino Interior; Southeastern Mendocino Interior; Southern Humboldt Interior; Southern Lake County; Southwestern Mendocino Interior FROST ADVISORY REMAINS IN EFFECT UNTIL 9 AM PDT SATURDAY * WHAT...Temperatures as low as 33 will result in frost formation. * WHERE...Southern Humboldt Interior, Northern Trinity, Mendocino County, and Lake County. * WHEN...From midnight tonight to 9 AM Saturday. * IMPACTS...Frost could kill sensitive outdoor vegetation if left uncovered.

 Comments / 0